sahib/misc/debugging/slides.typ

   - Write regression tests.

       - When you fixed it, make sure it stays fixed.
 Happens way too often that different people debug the same problem.
+      - Since this case was not thought of during design it would be otherwise likely that we forget it once more.
+        (and having to fix a bug twice is not a nice feeling!)
     ```
   )